dasdom/dasdom.github.io/_posts/2018-09-24-swiftconf-2018-sketch-notes.md

 ---
 ---

-To the speakers: If you want my to not mention your talk, let me know.
+To the speakers: If you want me to not mention your talk, let me know.

 ---
 ---